Couple that lost home in California wildfire get pardons

-Heather Steels Burnett said Tuesday the pardons were bright spots in what has been a difficult period.
-Brown on Monday wiped away her conviction for possessing ephedrine with intent to make methamphetamine nearly 20 years after she was sentenced for the crime.

-The governor noted that Burnett now worked as a drug counselor with Butte County.
+The family recently moved into a new home they purchased in nearby Chico and were painting rooms over the Christmas holiday to “get it to feel like home,” Heather Burnett said.

+She said her husband’s pardon raised her hopes of receiving one, and she wasn’t disappointed “one bit” by his good news.

-Brown pardoned her husband, Jason, before Thanksgiving for his conviction on a charge of manufacturing a controlled substance.
+Brown pardoned Jason Burnett before Thanksgiving for his conviction more than 20 years ago on a charge of manufacturing a controlled substance.
+The governor’s office said at the time that the wildfire played no role in the decision.

-Jason Burnett’s pardon came less than two weeks after the couple lost their home in Paradise in a wildfire that killed 86 people.
+“He was so deserving of that, and it couldn’t have come at a better time,” Heather Burnett said.

+Still, with many people still struggling after the blaze, there’s no celebrating, she said.

 Copyright © 2018 The Washington Times, LLC.